A Better Phonetic Alphabet

 Finding better phonetic alphabets

-Tomer used this similarity infomation and the CMU Dictionary to find the most distinct sounding alphabet using graph search algorithms.
+Tomer used this similarity infomation and the CMU Dictionary to find the most distinct sounding alphabet using various graph search algorithms.

 Closing words